-Whenever we go to potlucks and parties, I love when people make any crisp for dessert.
+Whenever we go to potlucks and parties, I love it when people make crisps for dessert.
 Unfortunately, since our family has become gluten free, I know that most people use ingredients with gluten, so I steer clear.
+Now, I can make a scrumptious alternative that everyone enjoys, whether they are gluten free or not.
+Nobody can tell!
+That’s assuming I can keep Mr. Fearless Dining out of it long enough for me to serve it!

 This homemade gluten free blueberry cobbler is another delicious dessert to try.
 It can also be made in a skillet!

-This is one of the most common questions I get from people.
+Questions about oats are one of the most common questions I get from people.

 If you love stone fruits as much as we do, you will also want to check out my popular Gluten Free Peach Cobbler or this easy Gluten Free Plum Crisp recipe too!